enricllagostera/ponte/process/journal.md

 # Process journal

+## 2023-09-26 Docx support

+I managed to bring back the docx rich text conversion I had working in the previous version.
+Markdown files now can preserve their images and some of their formatting.
+It is far from perfect, but it's a bit better than just reading it as plain text.

 ## 2023-09-25 Refactor

 When I was doing the last batch of features, I realized that the code is very messy in some parts, so I took  a few hours to refactor things around to make it easier to add new features in the next work sessions.
 I think this round is mostly done by now, so I'll go back to working on features.